-Figure 3: Comparison of Traditional Accounting Versus Process-Based Costing
+Figure 3: Accounting and Process-Based Costing

 Based on the tenets of complexity theory, KVA assumes that humans and technology in organizations add value by taking inputs and changing them (measured in common units of complexity or change) into outputs through core processes.
 The amount of change an asset within a process produces can be described as a measure of value or benefit at a given point in time.
 The additional assumptions in KVA include the following: